Skip to navigation Skip to content

 Quality checking + Read more ...

-AOS Yearly and Expiry Reviews have no Quality Management Application (QMA) in Process Direct.
+Yearly and Expiry Reviews have no Quality Management Application (QMA) in Process Direct.

-Staff not proficient in AOS debts must:
+Staff not proficient in AoS debts must:

 • finalise the Yearly and or Expiry Review in Process Direct once checked

 The AoS Yearly and Expiry Reviews will automatically create the appropriate debt letter.
+Where a manual letter is required, staff must not finalise the letter until a suitably skilled officer has checked it.
+For example, by a:

-For more information, see Quality On Line (QOL) and Creating an Online Advice (OLA), including within an existing activity.
+See Quality On Line (QOL) and Creating an Online Advice (OLA), including within an existing activity.